Batagur baska (Northern river terrapin) species protection project

 Donate now

 Batagur baska (northern river terrapin) has become one of the three rarest turtle species in the world today.
-In the previous century these animals were widely distributed in the rivers of southeast India, Bangladesh and Myanmar.
+In the previous century these animals were widely distributed in the rivers of northeast India, Bangladesh and Myanmar.
 Unabated overfishing and egg collection brought this river terrapin to the brink of extinction.
 The turtle populations remained more or less stable as long as they were captured and consumed only to help cover the basic needs of local human residents.
 That all changed when the hunting took on industrial dimensions and enormous numbers of animals were exported to China at great profit.
 In 2010, only 20 individuals were still reported worldwide.

 Measures